HelTecAutomation/HeltecDocs/doc/ready_to_use/hri-3633/source/connect_to_snapemu.md

 {ht_translation}`[简体中文]:[English]`.

-Scanning the device QR code directly through the SnapEmu APP is the easiest and fastest way to use Wireless Aggregator.
+[SnapEmu](platform.snapemu.com) is an iot platform launched by Heltec, scanning the device QR code directly through the SnapEmu APP is the easiest and fastest way to use Wireless Aggregator.

-***For manual registration, please refer to: [Connnect to SnapEmu (Manual registration)]().***
+***For manual registration, please refer to: [Connnect to LoRa server (Manual registration)](https://docs.heltec.org/en/ready_to_use/hri-3633/connect_to_lora_server.html#connnect-to-snapemu-manual-registration).***

 ## Install SnapEmu APP